LSC Eviction Laws Database

 The Center for Public Health Law Research at the Temple University Beasley School of Law supports the widespread adoption of scientific tools and methods for mapping and evaluating the impact of law on health.
 The Center develops and teaches public health law research and legal epidemiology methods and tools; researches laws and policies that improve health, increase access to care, and create or remove barriers to health; and communicates evidence to facilitate innovation.
 Learn more at http://phlr.org.

 Note: The laws and procedures captured in this dataset were in effect as of January 1, 2021; laws implemented after this date will not be captured here.
 To see laws enacting a right to counsel for tenants since January 1, 2021, visit http://civilrighttocounsel.org/map.

 Use the dropdown menu above or scroll down to view data for all states and territories or for a sample of jurisdictions.

-The State/Territory Dataset covers state/territory-level eviction laws for all 50 states, the District of Columbia, Puerto Rico, American Samoa, Guam, the U.S. Virgin Islands, the Northern Mariana Islands, the Federated States of Micronesia, the Marshall Islands, and Palau.
+The State and Territory Dataset covers state/territory-level eviction laws for all 50 states, the District of Columbia, Puerto Rico, American Samoa, Guam, the U.S. Virgin Islands, the Northern Mariana Islands, the Federated States of Micronesia, the Marshall Islands, and Palau.
 This is the first public dataset known to date to include information on eviction in U.S. territories.